hop3calypse/superoptimizer/ag2-lang/README.md

 ## Instructions
 * `val` - Clear value.
 5 means the number 5.
 * `mem` - Index of one of the program's register.
 5 means the 4th register (it starts at 0).
 * A parameter can have multiple types.
 For example, `mem|val` means the parameter can be either a `mem` or a `val`.
-Types are always sorted in alphabetical order.
+In the code, you have to precise which one you're reffering to: if you want the value 63, write `v63`.
+If you want the register 3, write `r3`.

 | Hex value | Instruction usage | Description |
 |---:|:---|:---|